 In the Lifetime of the Buddha

 One of the Buddha’s disciples began longing for his wife from his lay life.
-The king and queen were earlier births of he and his wife, and the Buddha told him this story so he knew she had previously caused him great misery and he should not crave her now.
+The king and queen were earlier births of him and his wife, and the Buddha told him this story so he knew that she had previously caused him great misery, and he should not crave her now.

-The young man who talked with the Bodhisatta was Sariputta, one of the Buddha’s top disciples.
+The young man who talked with the Bodhisatta was an earlier birth of Sariputta, one of the Buddha’s top disciples.